emil-litwiniec/clio-library-app/README.md

 - Made with Material-UI components to create simple intuitive interface
 - Fully responsive user interface
 - App provides all CRUD operations
-- Authorization made using Json Web Token with separate routes for: admin, registered user and guest
+- Authentication made using Json Web Token with separate routes for: admin, registered user and guest
 - Sensitive data such as passwords is secured with hash algorithms
 - Advanced search panel with filters
 - API's routes secured with JWT middleware utility